ShahemNezamEddin/Dancing-together/README.md

   - The fonts chosen were 'Oswald' for the headings and 'Lato' for the body text.
 They fall back to sans-serif respectively.
   - 'Lato' is used for the body text as it provides a nice contrast to the cursive whilst being easy to read for all.
   - 'Oswald' is used based on google font paring with 'Lato'.
-  - Dancing Together site is using both fonts same as Love Running Project.
+  - Dancing together site is using both fonts same as Love Running Project.

   ### Color scheme
   - The color scheme chosen is based on using our main image in [Adobe color](https://color.adobe.com/).